microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-checkmemberobjects.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Check for membership in a list of groups, directory roles, or administrative units for the specified administrative unit object.
+This function is transitive.

 ## Permissions